3DCoded/Happy-Hare/Troubleshooting-and-Common-Issues.md

 <p align="center"><img src="Troubleshooting-and-Common-Issues/move_out_of_range.png" alt="move out of range" width="400"/></p>

-To fix, simply change from using the absolute minimum or maxamum movement to say 0.5mm short of that.
+Happy Hare v2.7.0 now includes logic to keep the position within bounds after homing that was previously a common source of this error.
+If it ocurs elsewhere it is likely to be because of skew/tilt correction and height.
+To fix, simply change parking positions from using the absolute minimum or maximum movement to say 0.5mm short of that.
 This gives Klipper's correction some room to work.

 <br>